conedevelopment/sprucecss-eleventy-starter/README.md

 The project compiles the SCSS files from the `./src/scss` folder into the `./src/css` folder.
 The project includes [Spruce CSS](https://sprucecss.com/), which gives the styling with some [Spruce UI](https://sprucecss.com/ui/getting-started/introduction/) components.

-## More Scripts
+## Other Scripts

-**sass:lint/sass:lint:fix** You can lint your SCSS files with [Stylelint](https://stylelint.io/) and [stylelint-config-sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines) preset with the `npm run sass:lint` command.
+- **sass:lint/sass:lint:fix** You can lint your SCSS files with [Stylelint](https://stylelint.io/) and [stylelint-config-sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines) preset with the `npm run sass:lint` command.
 Use the `npm run sass:lint:fix` command if you want automatic fixes.

-**js:lint/js:lint:fix** You can also lint your JS like with Sass.
+- **js:lint/js:lint:fix** You can also lint your JS like with Sass.
 For the rules, we use the Airbnb preset.

 ## License